melissamcewen/salticidae_care_sheet/README.md

 Another source of food for smaller spiders is springtails, which are easy to culture yourself.
 More info about this coming soon.

+Some people feed adult spiders dubia roaches and mealworms.

 Some more arboreal species like *P. otiosus* are known to exclusively prefer flying prey.
 They may ignore crickets and other insects.
 Some keepers have noted that they will eat crickets if you hang them from a string and dangle them a bit to entice them.

 Most spiders will eat freshly killed prey.